Key Questions to Be Ready For and How to Answer Them

 All law firms are not the same (even if they seem like it right now!).
 Take the time to research each firm in advance and have 2-3 tailored bulletpoints prepared about each firm.
 We recommend thinking holistically about the firm — the substantive work, the clients, the commitment to diversity and pro bono, etc. Bonus: If you have a contact at the firm, definitely mention that (e.g., “X person told me about [insert really great thing about the firm], which I thought was great”).

-3) How was 1L?
+3) How is 1L?

-Even if you hated 1L (we hope not!), stay positive.
+Even if you hate 1L (we hope not!), stay positive.
 Highlight 2-3 points that you enjoyed — e.g. meeting interesting people or learning substantive concepts.
 If you have a favorite class or professor, mention it and explain why!
 If there is something you did not like about 1L, there is also a way to frame it positively and show your strengths, such as: “The system of being tested one on exam is not my preference, but I made sure to be flexible adjust my studying habits based on that.”

 Many students answer about their 1L negatively, thinking that a hatred of the busy 1L year will resonate with all lawyers and add humor (”Oh, well nobody really likes 1L… am I right…”).
 But, the reality is that negativity reflects poorly on the student and the interviewer might come away from the interview thinking that the student will just feel negatively about the firm’s challenging legal work too.

-5) What type of work are you interested?
+4) What type of work are you interested?

 If you know what you’re interested in, then great — you can clearly communicate that you’re interested in XYZ and highlight your reasons.
 Maybe a prior professional experience, a class you took, or just a general passion for a certain industry.